Accessories & Parts

 Patio Umbrella Replacement Parts

-While swapping out fabric is relatively easy and obvious, you can really preserve the health of your bank account by purchasing new components for patio umbrellas when they fail or get damaged.
-Contemporary sun umbrellas, especially cantilever parasols, have a lot of valuable features.
+Modern patio umbrellas, especially cantilever parasols, have a lot of valuable features.
 They tilt in many directions and are often foldable and portable.
 However, that means that they also typically have more small mechanisms and parts that can break.
-Fortunately, many luxury manufacturers sell replacement pieces separately, including spare poles or frames.
-You can also find wheels for your freestanding umbrella base or stand to keep your shade mobile.

 Patio Umbrella Lights